didillysquat/VTK2022/README.md

 ```
 ElbowPlot(mc, ndims=35)
 ```
-> **Exercise XXX**: How many PCs should we move forwards with?
+> **Exercise**: How many PCs should we move forwards with?
 How many did the authors choose?

-## Part XXX: Clustering, non-linear dimensional reduction and identifying cluster biomarkers
+## Part 17: Clustering, non-linear dimensional reduction and identifying cluster biomarkers
 Seurat implements a graph-based approach to clustering.

 Cells are embeded in a graph structure - for example a K-nearest neighbor (KNN) graph, with edges drawn between cells with similar feature expression patterns, and then attempt to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’.